John Dunn (political theorist)

-John Montfort Dunn (born 9 September 1940) is emeritus professor of political theory at King's College, Cambridge, and visiting professor in the Graduate School of Social Sciences and Humanities at Chiba University.
+John Montfort Dunn (born 9 September 1940) is a British political theorist who is emeritus professor of political theory at King's College, Cambridge and visiting professor in the Graduate School of Social Sciences and Humanities at Chiba University.

 Biography

 The son of Colonel Henry George Montfort Dunn and Catherine Mary, Dunn was educated at Winchester and Millfield.
 He read history at King's College, Cambridge, and was briefly (1965–1966) a fellow of Jesus College, Cambridge.
 He was also Harkness Fellow at Harvard University, and since 1966 of King's College, Cambridge.
 A lecturer in political science at Cambridge University 1972–77, Dunn became reader in politics 1977–87, and has been professor of political theory since 1987.